 If you administer the test on your own and find the results either disconcerting or suspicious, schedule an appointment with your personal care physician.
 Take the copy of the clock test with you to the doctor appointment, and show the test to the doctor.

-Insist on a referral to a memory specialist for testing.
+When you get to the doctor insist on a referral to a memory specialist for testing.

 The Clock Drawing Test